-Ex-partner at top law firm who touched two interns inappropriately suspended
+Ex-partner at top law firm guilty of misconduct suspended for two years

 When she discovered other women claimed they too had experienced misconduct she said it was "terrifying" because it made it feel like "it's inescapable".

-At the hearing Gardner-Hopkins said he had no intention of "creeping", and he said it was "devastating" to learn how his actions affected the clerks.
+Also during the penalty hearing Gardner-Hopkins had confirmed that there were professional roles within the Resource Management area which he could undertake without the need for a practising certificate.

+And the Tribunal wrote that it would be "surprising if a man of his talents could not obtain gainful employment if he were prohibited from practising law".

-One former worker told the hearing that supporting the interns who accused him of sexual misconduct felt like a "full-time job".
+One former worker told the Tribunal last year that supporting the interns who accused him of sexual misconduct felt like a "full-time job".

 She said even after complaints had been escalated he remained working and the women were "petrified" of running into him and were "traumatised".